Altinn/app-lib-dotnet/v7-changelog.md

       ```csharp
       services.AddTransient<IAppModel, Altinn.App.AppLogic.App>();
       ```

+      This will reqire the following using statement to be added:

+      ```csharp
+      using Altinn.App.Core.Interface;
+      ```

-   3. Update using statements
+   3. Remove old and not used using statements

-      A few files have shifted namespace
+      A few files have shifted namespace.
+The tooling should help you out, but the following should be removed:

+      ```csharp
+      using Altinn.App.Api.Filters;
+      using Altinn.App.Api.Middleware;

+      using Altinn.App.Services.Interface;

+      using Microsoft.ApplicationInsights;
+      using Microsoft.ApplicationInsights.Extensibility;
+      ```

+      The following should be added:
+      ```csharp
+      using Altinn.App.Api.Infrastructure.Filters;
+      ```